matrix-org/matrix-appservice-slack/docs/development_guide.md

 and have built the typescript.
 To ensure that it's all working, you can run `npm test` which will run the unit and integration tests.

-You can follow the instructions in the [README](../README.md) to generate and update the registration file, as well as creating a testing Slack app and workspace.
-You should enable RTM support in the config, as Slack will not be able to push events to your local bridge.
+You can follow the instructions in the [README](../README.md), under the to generate and update the registration file.
+You should follow the "Recommended - Events API" to setup a Slack app.
+This guide strongly recommends using the RTM API for local development as it does not require a webserver.

 Make sure that you copy the generated registration file to `~/slack-bridge-env/synapse` and add an entry for it in the `homeserver.yaml` before starting the synapse container.

 ## Making changes